thicknavyrain/beautiful-jekyll/non-fiction.md

 ---
 layout: page
-title: Writing
+title: Non-fiction Writing
-subtitle: Words I wrote and where to find them.
+subtitle: (Factual) Words I wrote and where to find them.
 ---

 I have been a popular science writer (a little bit of journalism and blogging but overwhelmingly, script writing for videos) since 2015.
-In my free time, I sporadically write fiction, some of which has been in other publications.

 ## Non Fiction

 ### Videos (Script writing)